eriperspective/accessibility-checker-web/README.md

 Beautiful, professional web interface for the Accessibility Perspective tool with neumorphic design and slate blue gradients.

+## 🦆 Built with goose AI-Assisted Development

+This project started as a CLI tool built entirely with goose AI-assisted development.
+After seeing its potential, I expanded it into a full-fledged web application - all powered by goose throughout the entire development process.

 ## 🚀 Live Demo

 **Try it now:** [https://accessibility-perspective.vercel.app](https://accessibility-perspective.vercel.app)